flox/flox/pkgdb/docs/params-to-sql.md

 the `PkgQueryArgs`.
 `PkgQuery` stores an internal list of `SELECT`, `WHERE`, etc clauses that get built up as the query arguments are processed.
-The details of query building is covered in a separate section.
+The details of query building are covered in a separate section.

 ### The query is executed